Qihao-He/ece574-VC/project/log.md

 QUESTION: When trying to add a remote node to VW's cluster, is the HypriotOS and Docker matters for using different docker and HypriotOS(preset the RPis)?
 I think it should maintain the same docker, but the hypriotOS is not that strictly required.
 ________________________________________________________________________________
+4/14/2017
+Raspberry Pi
+Performance Benchmarking
+Justin Moore
+Salish Kootenai College
+In Page 10, the cluster software tuning.
+How do we distribute the matrix multiplication?
+• MPI used to distribute blocks to nodes
+It briefly says that each node will get a part of the matrix evenly divided.

 ________________________________________________________________________________
 ________________________________________________________________________________
 ________________________________________________________________________________